hyperledger/indy-hipe/text/ssi-notation/README.md

 The notation for these crypto primitives uses curly braces around the message, with suffixes to clarify semantics.
 Generally, it identifies a recipient as an identity owner or thing, without clarifying the key that's used--the pairwise key for their DID is assumed.
-For maximal clarity, it is also acceptable to

 ```ABNF
 asymmetric   = "/"                                   ; suffix